Also in Prose:

 West Palm Beach, Florida

-Novelist, translator and the author of seventeen books, Tsipi Keller (born in Prague) is the recipient of several literary awards, including National Endowment for the Arts Translation Fellowships, New York Foundation for the Arts Fiction grants, and an Armand G. Erpf Translation Award from Columbia University.
+Novelist, translator and author of seventeen books, Tsipi Keller (born in Prague) is the recipient of several literary awards, including National Endowment for the Arts Translation Fellowships, New York Foundation for the Arts Fiction grants, and an Armand G. Erpf Translation Award from Columbia University.
 Individual translations have appeared in literary journals and anthologies in the U.S. and Europe, as well as in The Posen Library of Jewish Culture and Civilization (Yale University Press, 2012, 2020).
 Her novel Waves and Tonics was published in 2022 by Ravenna Press, and her latest novel, Bruno’s Conversion, was published by ITNA Press in 2023.

 Tsipi Keller Ципи Келлер